 “Well, we can’t just call them.”

-“The Russians and French could be monitoring the phones.”
+“The Russians and French could monitor the phones.”

 “What if we made up a different story?”

-They kept walking, and Bat finally said, “How about we call them and say we want to talk about some other crime.
-When we meet the FBI people, we tell them the truth.”
+They kept walking, and Bat finally suggested, “How about we tell them we have information about some other crime.
+When we meet, we tell them the truth.”

 “No, too easy.
 How about pictures with a hooker?”

 “Closer.
 How about pictures with a mob boss?”
 Jake suggested.

 “How about our congressman?”

 “Maybe.
 Who is the congressman for our part of Georgia?”
 Bat wondered.

 “You are a big-time surgeon and don’t know?”